My little one and her Dad surprised me on my birthday with a bouquet of white roses.

 They change colors almost overnight.
 Other types of flowers such as daisies can take a lot longer (more than 10 days).

-- white flowers such as daisies or hydrangeas (we used long stemmed white roses)
+- white/light-colored flowers such as daisies or white roses

 - food coloring